-Monday-Thursday at clinical, starting the second week, for 10 hours per day for a maximum of 40 hours in any one week.
-Each day consists of not more than 9.5 hours of clinical with a 30-minute lunch break.
-If the normal break time at a site is longer, the clinical practice time must be reduced to maintain the 10-hour per day limit.
-Clinical sites may require Monday-Friday rotations of 8 hours (plus lunch) due to supervisory staffing requirements.

-One (1) week of middle shift (approx. 2:00 p.m. - 12:00 a.m.) rotation.
+Except for the first two days, which encompass 14 hours of didactic instruction, clinical is Monday through Thursday, ten (10) hours per day for a maximum of 40 hours in any one week.
+Each day consists of not more than 9.5 hours of clinical with a 45-minute lunch break.
+If the standard break time at a site is longer, the clinical practice time must be reduced to maintain the 10-hour per day limit.
+One (1) week consists of a middle shift (approx. 2:00 p.m. - 12:00 a.m.) rotation.